pascallaliberte/sharpen.page/visualize.md

 * Article: [How Much Traffic Do I Need To Start Doing A/B Testing?]({% post_url 2019-07-05-how-much-traffic-needed-to-start-ab-testing %})
 * Article: [How Can I Prove That My Version B Will Be Better?]({% post_url 2019-07-12-ab-testing-how-to-prove-version-b-better %})

+---

 ## "Ok, I'm Ready to Get Moving"

-If you'd like a single page redone, or if you'd like to hire me month-by-month to sharpen both your site and your understanding of your buyers, consider checking out the /stepitup package.

-If a visualize call would be most helpful, that's great!
+{: #start }

 Please fill the questionnaire below, and I'll write back with some follow-up questions.
-A reminder that the $250 fee for the call and email exchange is waved if you decide you want to go with the /stepitup package.
+A reminder that the $250 fee for the call and email exchange is waved if you decide you want to go with the **[/stepitup](/stepitup)** package.

----

 ## Questionnaire for the /visualize call